 - Stuff that goes into fat cells makes us fat.

-- If we don’t help stuff go into cells, then we won’t get fat.
+- If stuff doesn’t go into cells as much, then we won’t get fat.
 We might even lose fat.

 - Therefore eating fewer carbs = less body fat.